 This is vital to remember since the more metrics you track, the easier it is to analyze particular problems in your system.
 And the faster you submit data, the more detailed and exact you can be when troubleshooting service issues.

-CloudWatch is mostly priced based on how accurate the data it collects and stores is.
-The more accurate the data, the more Cloudwatch costs.
+CloudWatch is mostly priced based on the accuracy of the data it collects and stores.
+The more accurate the data, the more CloudWatch costs.

 Free

 The CloudWatch free tier is applied to your service automatically before you receive any charges based on the tool’s paid tier.
-It comes with small allowances for every CloudWatch service, such as Metrics, Logs, and Dashboards.
+It has small allowances for every CloudWatch service, such as Metrics, Logs, and Dashboards.

-• Always free – this option doesn’t have an expiry data and is available to all users.
+- Always free – this option doesn’t have an expiry date and is available to all users.

-The Amazon CloudWatch free tier gives you access to:
+The CloudWatch free tier gives you access to:

 The free plan gives you a great opportunity to try out CloudWatch and check if the paid plan is a worthwhile investment.

-Still, don’t forget that basic monitoring metrics are, well, pretty basic.
-We’re talking about a few core metrics per service to make sure that you can monitor a service for availability and high-level performance.
-Most AWS services like EC2, EBS, RDS, or S3 offer basic monitoring none of the tracked metrics here will be billed to your account.
+Still, please keep in mind that basic monitoring metrics are, well, pretty basic.
+We’re talking about a few core metrics per service to ensure you can monitor it for availability and high-level performance.
+Most AWS services, like EC2, EBS, RDS, or S3, offer basic monitoring, but none of the tracked metrics here will be billed to your account.

 Paid